 - I get in 90 oz of water each day and I feel refreshed and grateful

-- I move my body 5 days each week
+- It feels good to move my body 5 days each week

 - I eat at least 2 servings of vegetables and fruits every day.